Aviah/one-click-django-server/README.md

 ### Overview:
 1. Buy a domain!
-2. Setup a VPS (these scripts were tested on an Ubuntu 14.04 LTS Linode VPS)
+2. Setup a VPS (see "Setup a VPS")
-3. Set the domain DNS settings to your VPS provider DNS servers (follow the instructions of your domain registrar & VPS provider docs)
-4. Donwload the one-click-django-server files to your local machine (you don't need to clone a repository, just the files)
+3. Donwload the one-click-django-server files to your local machine (you don't need to clone a repository, just the files)
-5. Use "find & replace" to change specific bits in the files (see "Text to Replace")
+4. Use "find & replace" to change specific bits in the files (see "Text to Replace")
-6. Copy your actual ssh public-key file (see "SSH Public Key")
+5. Copy your actual ssh public-key file (see "SSH Public Key")
-7. Change the django SECRET_KEY string (see "Change the django SECRET_KEY")
+6. Change the django SECRET_KEY string (see "Change the django SECRET_KEY")

+### Setup a VPS

+1. Sign up for a VPS.
+For a starter django site, the cheapest VPS is OK
+2. Build the VPS OS with Ubuntu 14.04 LTS
+3. Point the domain nameserver records on your domain registrar account to the VPS provider nameservers
+4. Add a DNS record for your domain & VPS

+*Note: These scripts were tested on an Ubuntu 14.04 Linode 1GB VPS* If you sign-up with Linode:
+1. Build the VPS OS: "Rebuild", select Ubuntu 14.04 LTS & root password, then click "Rebuild"
+2. Set the domain nameserver on domain registrar account to ns1.linode.com, ns2.linode.com ... ns5.linode.com
+3. Add DNS record: Select "DNS Manager" >> "Add a domain zone" >> enter domain, enter email, select VPS, click "Add a master zone"

+If you use other VPS provider, see their docs, these steps should be fairly simple also.

 ### Text to Replace: